KenImade/KenImade/README.md

 ---

-I am a data engineer specializing in Python, SQL, and Google Cloud Platform technologies.
+I am a data engineer.
 I create projects geared towards building efficient data pipelines, dashboards and reports that provide value in driving data-driven decision-making in organisations.

 I manage my online presence through my [LinkedIn](https://www.linkedin.com/in/kenneth-imade/) where I share my projects, and concepts I have learnt, and engage with others in the data community.